Djohnnie/CSharpWars/README.md

 The core idea is that every robot script can result in an actual move that needs to be performed by that robot.
 These moves are categorized and prioritized in order to create a trustworthy result when all robots are performing their moves simultaniously.

 ## Part 3 - Implementing a Unity3D Client

+### Context

+My decision to create a 3D environment to visualize the arena and fighting robots made me look into the Unity Game Engine.
+As a professional .NET backend developer I should never need a game engine.

+### Platform

+Coming soon...

+### Assets

+Coming soon...

+### Prefabs

+Coming soon...

+### Scene

+Coming soon...

+### Controllers

+Coming soon...

+### Putting everything together

 Coming soon...